kataneclal/ui-testing/README.md

 ### About

-This is a project of my QA Automation internship.
+This is a project of my QA Automation internship.<br>
 Here I test GUI of a sample website [Parabank](https://parabank.parasoft.com/parabank/index.htm).

 ### What I'm using